stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

   I was glad to see the moonlight again when I emerged from that macabre tunnel.
-The old tracks crossed River Street at grade, and at once veered off into a region increasingly rural and with less and less of Innsmouth&rsquo;s abhorrent fishy odour.
+The old tracks crossed River Street at grade, and at once veered off into a region increasingly rural and with less and less of Innsmouth's abhorrent fishy odour.
 Here the dense growth of weeds and briers hindered me and cruelly tore my clothes, but I was none the less glad that they were there to give me concealment in case of peril.
 I knew that much of my route must be visible from the Rowley road.